• Skip to primary navigation

 Sights to See in Winnipeg

-Winnipeg has no shortage of iconic, noteworthy, or just plain beautiful spots to add to your sightseeing itinerary.
+Winnipeg has no shortage of iconic, noteworthy, or just plain beautiful spots to add to your sightseeing itinerary (are you short on time or do you want some info from a guide?
+Book this very reasonably priced private city tour).
 Here are a few of our favourite photogenic things to do in Winnipeg.

 Royal Canadian Mint